Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

 Note that the dependence on $(q,p)$ is only through $A(q,p)$.

 The trap on the apparatus is released at the moment of measurement ($\Pi(t)=0$ for $t>t_0$), so that the apparatus Hamiltonian returns to its internal setting $H_\text{app}^\text{own}$.
-By construction the pointer $Q$ is in involution with this Hamiltonian, so it constitutes a stable record of the measurement.
-At this time (i.e.~any time after $t_0$) we read the pointer on the apparatus, yielding some definite value $Q^*$, or equivalently
+By construction the pointer $P$ is in involution with this Hamiltonian, so it constitutes a stable record of the measurement.
+At this time (i.e.~any time after $t_0$) one reads the pointer on the apparatus, yielding the definite value $P^*\triangleq P(t_0^+)$, or equivalently

 ($A^*$ is just the reading on the pointer with the scale set appropriately.)
 Note that this does not mean that the value of $A$ at the time of measurement is $A^*$!
 Rather, given this datum, the likelihood function for the value of $A$ at the time of measurement is, from~\eqref{eq_postInt},